 Perhaps your Outer Banks vacation is a special occasion for you and your significant other.
 Looking for romantic things to do in Outer Banks?
 The Outer Banks islands are so romantic they inspired a Nicholas Sparks novel and movie starring Richard Gere and Diane Lane.
 Nights in Rodanthe, anyone?

-- Sunrise on the beach – may be obvious, but obviously romantic!
+Sunrise on the beach.
+It may be obvious, but obviously romantic!
 Assuming you and your S.O. are morning people, that is.

-- Elizabethan Gardens – 10 acres of botanical and sculptural gardens that change with the seasons, these gardens are a living memorial to Queen Elizabeth.
+Elizabethan Gardens.
+These 10 acres of botanical and sculptural gardens that change with the seasons are a living memorial to Queen Elizabeth.
 Turn your visit into an entire day and stick around to check out the nearby outdoor play, The Lost Colony, the nation’s longest-running outdoor symphonic drama.

-- Jockey’s Ridge State Park has some of the largest living sand dunes on the East Coast and is a great place to watch the sun go down.
+Jockey’s Ridge State Park.
+This park has some of the largest living sand dunes on the East Coast and is a great place to watch the sun go down.

-- Boat charters – there are lots of options for chartering a sailboat to take a spin on the water.
-Choose from a fishing excursion, a sunset dinner, or whatever suits you.
+Boat charters.
+Another romantic thing to do in OBX is to charter a sailboat to take a spin on the water.
+There are a lot of options – choose from a fishing excursion, a sunset dinner, or whatever suits you.

 Things to Do in the Outer Banks When It’s Raining

 While we hope your Outer Banks vacation is filled with sunshine, there’s a chance you might get a rainy day, especially if you go in the shoulder season to avoid crowds or save money.
-In that case, it’s best to be prepared with a backup plan should it decide to rain on your trip to the Outer Banks.
-Here are a few ideas to occupy a rainy day in the Outer Banks.
+Here are a few activities in Outer Banks to occupy a rainy day.

-- North Carolina Aquarium – located on Roanoke Island, the North Carolina Aquarium focuses on sustainability and quality, the long-term health of their animals.
+North Carolina Aquarium.
+Located on Roanoke Island, the North Carolina Aquarium focuses on sustainability and quality, and the long-term health of their animals.
 The aquarium offers summer camp programs for kids, and shark dives for open-water certified divers.

 Looking for more things to do in the Outer Banks?
 Read these posts:

-And if you’d like to explore more of North Carolina, we have more suggestions for you!
-If you enjoy history and learning about the military, check out things to do in Fayetteville NC and if you enjoy the outdoors and hiking, Hanging Rock State Park and Pilot Mountain State Park are amazing!
+If you’d like to explore more of North Carolina, we have more suggestions for you!
+Check out things to do in Fayetteville NC if you enjoy history and learning about the military.
+And if you enjoy the outdoors and hiking, Hanging Rock State Park and Pilot Mountain State Park are amazing!